 Pay attention to customer behaviour and feedback.
 If customers abandon their carts despite discounts, consider tweaking your offer or improving communication about the discount's value.

-Understand how pricing psychology, like the anchoring effect, can further enhance your campaigns.
+Understand how psychology of discounts, like the price anchoring effect, can further enhance your campaigns.

 Conclusion